 Downey & Scott's involvement in this project started at the early concept design level in 2009.
-We acted as the owner’s program manager for both design and construction of this facility.
+We acted as the owner’s program manager for both the design and construction of this facility.

 The project required sheeting and shoring on two active downtown city streets, and excavation of approximately 20 feet deep of half a city block.
-This project concluded on-time and under budget in part due to our value engineering effort, with zero change orders, and no claims.
+This project concluded on time and under budget in part due to our value engineering effort, with zero change orders, and no claims.